Before you read this (controversial) blog post, I would like to give a small introduction before reading my experience about Syria as a tourist.

 I had too much adrenaline in my system to fall asleep during the drive to Syria.
 After an hour on the Lebanese roads the driver, Youssef, asked me “Coffee?“.
 I said yes, so we stopped at a place.
 “My friend“, he said.
 Apparently, he knew the people at the coffee shop very well.
 I asked for sugar but they stared at me as I was speaking Chinese to them.
 No sugar I guess.
 I received a small cup of coffee with a very strong taste.
 This must be the traditional Arabic coffee.
 I wanted to hand over money but Youssef, my driver started shouting “No money!
 You, Welcome!” and he handed over some money to the coffee maker.

 We proceeded and arrived a few moments later at the Masnaa border.
 It was fairly busy for being night-time but everything proceeded quickly.
 I received my Lebanese exit stamp, we proceeded to the Syrian side, handed out my passport and the visa document and received my entry stamp to Syria.
-Before we enter Syria, the trunk of the car was opened and a few questions were asked about the items that were inside the car (a bag of vegetables of Youssef for example).
+Before we enter Syria, the trunk of the car was opened and a few questions were asked about the items that were inside the car.
 We left the gate and were officially in Syria.
 It felt very strange… about 5 kilometres long was a dark road between two mountains and with giant posters of Assad.
 We then passed our first checkpoint with two soldiers who greeted me and said “Welcome to Syria!
-Do you like Chai?!”
-[Chai – Arabic for Tea].
+Do you like Chai?!“.
 My driver hands out a bill and we progress to Damascus.
 This happened a few times that he gave some money at the checkpoints.

 R.I.P.
 ESTA – This stamp bans me from the USA ESTA program unfortunately, If I ever want to go to the USA again, I have to go to the US embassy and do the long visa procedure.
 A ridiculous rule that was opposed by the US government.